Brianland

 1:57:53 – Bob jumps from car – “Tuck and roll.”

-1:58:10 – Bob hot-wires a 1993 Nissan Sentra – very similar shot to where he was showing Perfidia how to connect the wires of a bomb in the prologue
+1:58:10 – Bob hot-wires a 1993 Nissan Sentra – very similar shot to the prologue where he was showing Perfidia how to connect the wires of a bomb

 Fantastic panicky chaotic piano-based score!

-1:58:33 – Bob drives up dusty back road to the hill overlooking the Brave Beaver compound
+1:58:33 – Bob drives up the dusty back road to the hill overlooking the Brave Beaver compound.

-1:59:18 – Lockjaw returns to chapel room to take Willa away – Willa tries to run away
+1:59:18 – Lockjaw returns to the chapel room to take Willa — she tries to run away.

 1:59:45 – Lockjaw: “I am a Christmas Adventurer.
 You know what that is?
 I have a higher calling.
 It is a higher honor than having you.”